ouspg/CryptoCourse/8.Quantum_computing/README.md

 ## Task 3:

-In this week, you have two options for the final assignment which will give you up to 2 points in this weeks grade.
-Select one from them.
+In this week, you have two options for the final assignment.
+They are equal for acquiring the maximum grade.

 ### Post-quantum Cryptography (Option 1)
 In this task you will learn more about post-quantum cryptography.